Solaris-Skunk-Werks/solarisskunkwerks/README.md

 Solaris Skunk Werks is a community-supported tool used to design Battlemechs for use with the Battletech tabletop wargame.

 ## Getting Started
 Download the [latest release](https://github.com/Solaris-Skunk-Werks/solarisskunkwerks/releases) and extract it into the desired directory.
-You can then launch the various applications from the SSW Suite from the `bin` folder.
+You can then launch the various applications by double clicking them or from the command line with `java -jar SSW.jar`.

 ## Building From Source
 This project uses the gradle build system and requires gradle to be installed to be able to compile from source.
 If you intend to develop the project with an IDE, you'll need one with gradle support.
 Intellij IDEA and Netbeans 11.x have been tested and both have gradle support out of the box.
 Netbeans earlier than 11.x should work but you may need to install the gradle plugin.